nehaaprasad/goforge/README.md

-# PatchFlow
+# GoForge

-PatchFlow is an AI-assisted engineering workflow that converts natural-language tickets into validated pull requests for Go monorepos.
+ GoForge is an AI-assisted engineering workflow that converts natural-language tickets into validated pull requests for Go monorepos.

 The system is designed around **clarity, safety, and reviewability**:
 - plan the work first